anurag2801/Microservices-Project1/README.md

 ## Note

+Try the endpoint http://<ip of the machine>:8080/check after deployment to make sure project is working or not .
 This project is still not finished .Later we gonna add actuator to check whether project is running or not .
 We gonna add new features step by step .
 Thank you